 Berry, D., Berry J., and Bryant, K. (July 2019).
 Student Voice: Participant Perceptions from South Africa to America, International Council of Professors of Educational Leadership (ICPEL) Annual Conference, Aliso Viejo, CA.

-Karen Bryant is a clinical assistant professor in the Educational Administration and Policy Program (EDAP) at the University of Georgia.
+Karen Bryant is a clinical associate professor in the Educational Administration and Policy Program (EDAP) at the University of Georgia.
 Prior to joining the EDAP faculty, Dr. Bryant worked for 30 years in K-12 education; serving as a classroom teacher, assistant principal, principal, district director of curriculum, district director of federal programs, and district leadership development mentor.
-Dr. Bryant serves as the Educational Leadership Certification Program Coordinator in the College of Education.
+Dr. Bryant serves as the Educational Administration and Policy Program Coordinator in the Mary Frances Early College of Education.
 She teaches current and aspiring leaders in courses that lead to educational leadership certification in Georgia and chairs doctoral committees for candidates who are working toward the EdD in Educational Leadership.
 Her research interests include collaborative partnerships between school districts and educator preparation programs and action research as a tool to prepare effective scholar-practitioner leaders.
-She has served as a consultant working with school districts in Georgia, Texas and Pennsylvania on strategic planning and school improvement.
+She has served as a consultant working with school districts in Georgia, Texas and Pennsylvania on leadership development programs, strategic planning and school improvement.
 Dr. Bryant received her Ed.D. from the University of Georgia.

 Dr. Bryant is a Past-President of the Georgia Educational Leadership Faculty Association (GELFA).
 Under her leadership, GELFA launched a collaborative effort with the Georgia Professional Standards Commission (GaPSC).
 The mission of the GELFA/GaPSC Virtual Learning Community is to advance communication and collaboration among educational leadership providers and partners, building capacity for educative policy implementation and effective practice.